 - To develop the immunobiologic profiles of children with infectious diseases

-On average, faculty members of the division publish 10-12 papers of their research yearly in peer reviewed journals.
+On average, faculty members of the division publish 10-12 research papers per year in peer-reviewed journals.
 All fellows participate in research projects with the faculty.